bcgov/issuer-kit/README.md

 - unset the `EXISTING_SCHEMA_ID` environment variable from the `identity-controller` deployment/container.
 This will tell it to generate a new schema definition associated with the current DID.

 :information_source: If you are planning on using Identity Kit in your own production-like environment - regardless of wether you will be re-using the BCGov schema or creating your own - you may want to update the `AGENT_WALLET_SEED` environment variable with a unique value used only by your agent/organization rather than using the default value used for demo purposes.

+## SMTP Settings

+The controller uses [nodemailer](https://nodemailer.com) to send email invitations.
+When running in localhost the default behaviour is to not send emails and show an alert with the invite link instead.

+If you are running a deployment and require emails to be sent, set the following environment variables appropriately:

+  - *SMTP_HOST*: your SMTP server host.

+  - *SMTP_PORT*: the port used by your SMTP server.

+  - *SMTP_USERNAME*: the username to authenticate with SMTP server.

+  - *SMTP_PASS*: the password to authenticate with the SMTP server.

+  - *ADMIN_EMAIL*: the email address that will be used as sender of your emails.

+If additional tweaks are required, the code responsible for email delivery is in [email.service.ts](identity-controller/src/app/services/email.service.ts).